cdemutiis/Advanced_Lanes_Detection/output_images/pipeline_readme.txt

 Images for every stage of the advanced lanes detection pipeline:

-*_undistorted —> undistorted version of the input image

-*_final —> final version of the processed image
+*_undistorted —-> undistorted version of the input image *_binary      --> sobelx and s channel thresholding *_warped      --> birds-eye view's perspective transform *_final       —-> final version of the processed image